observablehq/plot/README.md

 Plot.tickY(stateage, {y: "population", x: "age"})
 ```

-Returns a new tick with the given *data* and *options*.
+Returns a new tick↔︎ with the given *data* and *options*.
 The following channels are required:

 * **y** - the vertical position; bound to the *y* scale